AliTrgt/AliTrgt/README.md

 # 💫 About Me:
-·🌱 I’m currently learning JavaScript
+·🌱 I’m currently learning Java

 ·📫 How to reach me ali_trgt@outlook.com